allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 without pointers in keys and values then GC will omit it.
 It is a way to stay on heap and to omit GC for entries in the map.
 Although it is not the end of the solution because basically everything in Go is built on pointers: structs, slices, even fixed arrays.
 Only primitives like int, bool don’t touch pointers.
 So what could we do with `map[int]int`?
-Since we already generated hashed key in order to pick up proper shard with cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
+Since we already generated hashed key in order to pick up proper shard from the cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
 But what about values of type int?
 What information could we keep as int?
 We could keep addresses to proper entries.
 Another question is where those entries could be kept in order to omit GC again?
 A huge array of bytes could be allocated and entries could be serialized to bytes and kept in it.
 In this respect,